-The 2016 Code requires that Authorities present the segmental analysis on the basis of the organisational structure under which they operate.
-Additionally, the 2016 Code requires that if a local authority changes the presentation or classification of items in its financial statements, the authority shall reclassify comparative amounts unless reclassification is impracticable.
-The Council has implemented the new reporting structure in the Comprehensive Income and Expenditure Account, the Group Income and Expenditure Account and the revised Movement in Reserves Statement with the prior year being restated to bring it into line with the financial reporting arrangements of the Council.
+The 2017 Code requires that Authorities present the segmental analysis on the basis of the organisational structure under which they operate.
+Additionally, the 2017 Code requires that if a local authority changes the presentation or classification of items in its financial statements, the authority shall reclassify comparative amounts unless reclassification is impracticable.
+The 2016/17 figures have been restated as far as possible to reflect the utilities and maintenance costs of buildings within the Environment Service where the costs are monitored during the year and the 2017/18 Comprehensive Income and Expenditure Statement reflects this expenditure on that basis.

 Although the Expenditure and Funding Analysis reflects the main variances for operational reporting the Council's Comprehensive Income and Expenditure reflects proper accounting practice.
 As a result there are some major variances between years for individual Services in the Comprehensive Income and Expenditure Statement.
-For example there is a reduction in Education and Children's Service Expenditure of £16.7million between 2015/16 and 2016/17.
-The majority of this relates to a revaluation of the school estate of £19.4m.
-The Council's taxation and non-specific grant income has also reduced by £23 million.
-This reflects a reduction in the Council's government funding of £7.1 million due to reduced funding from the Scottish Government and capital grants and contributions of £13.9 million due to the Council receiving significant capital grant funding in 2015/16 in respect of flooding works.
+For example there is an increase in Education & Children's Service Expenditure of £27.2million between 2016/17 and 2017/18.
+The majority of this relates to the revaluation of the school estate in 2016/17 with Education & Children's Services credited with revaluation gains from movement in asset valuations of £27.5m.
 The Comprehensive Income and Expenditure Statement movements are not directly comparable with the movements in the Expenditure and Funding analysis.

-a) General Fund Revenue Expenditure for 2016/17
+a) General Fund Revenue Expenditure for 2017/18

-In 2016/17 the Council incurred actual net expenditure on Services of £303.237m (which is the Cost of Services disclosed in the Comprehensive Income and Expenditure Statement on page 26).
-When Taxation and Non-Specific Grant Income, Financing and Investment Income and Expenditure and Other Operating Income and Expenditure are included there was a net Surplus on the Provision of Services of £9.032m.
+In 2017/18 the Council incurred actual net expenditure on Services of £344.278m (which is the Cost of Services disclosed in the Comprehensive Income and Expenditure Statement on page 25).
+When Taxation and Non-Specific Grant Income, Financing and Investment Income and Expenditure and Other Operating Income and Expenditure are included there was a net Deficit on the Provision of Services of £26.397m.

-The Expenditure and Funding Analysis information on page 41 and 42 sets out adjustments between the net Surplus on the Provision of Services of £9.032m included in the Comprehensive Income and Expenditure Statement and the net expenditure charged to the General Fund & HRA below of £5.016m.
-The adjustments of £14.048m represent the difference between the net expenditure of the Council that is chargeable to taxation and rents and the figures reported in the Comprehensive Income and Expenditure Account.
-The surplus in the Expenditure and Funding Analysis is set out in the way in which the Council organises itself and manages financial performance.
+The Expenditure and Funding Analysis information on pages 40 and 41 sets out adjustments between the net Deficit on the Provision of Services of £26.397m included in the Comprehensive Income and Expenditure Statement and the net expenditure (surplus) charged to the General Fund & HRA in the table below of £1.050m.
+The adjustments of £27.447m represent the difference between the net expenditure of the Council that is chargeable to taxation and rents and the figures reported in the Comprehensive Income and Expenditure Account.
+The surplus in the Expenditure and Funding Analysis is set out in the way in which the Council organises itself and manages and reports on financial performance.

-The following table sets out adjustments to the most recently approved Revenue Budget (19 April 2017) to ensure that budget and actual figures are comparable.
-These include property recharges (utilities and maintenance), service strategy and regulation, external income and capital accounting adjustments.
-On a comparable basis the table shows a net under spend of £7.361m which is explained in further detail below.
+The following table sets out adjustments to the most recently approved Revenue Budget (18 April 2018) to ensure that budget and actual figures are comparable.
+These include the Public Finance Initiative, external income and capital accounting adjustments.
+On a comparable basis the table shows a net under spend of £8.672m which is explained in further detail.